Mission statements are crucial to the success of any organization.

 Virgin Atlantic Airways… to embrace the human spirit and let it fly.”

 Facebook’s “ give people the power to build community and bring the world closer together”

 “The mission of Southwest Airlines is a dedication to the highest quality of Customer Service delivered with a sense of warmth, friendliness, individual pride, and Company Spirit. ”

 The crafting of the mission statement is the easy part.
 The crucial piece is intentional, consistent action and reflection based on the mission statement.
 The mission statement is most galvanizing when it is the basis of all we do as an organization.
 Our task as leaders is to communicate, communicate and over communicate the mission and model it in all we do with customers and employees /independent consultants.
 Be vigilant in following the mission in all parts of the business and be reflective of practices.

 The mission statement should be reviewed with candor periodically to guard against any dust!

 John Hackett, Ed.
 D is an accomplished and experienced coach, trainer, writer, and leader in a variety of educational and other nonprofit and direct sales settings.
 He has 48 years of professional experience.
 He has trained, coached, and consulted with school districts, universities, social service agencies, and churches and direct sales organizations, police departments and law firms.

-He has been married for 41 years to Becki a 40-year entrepreneur and had three daughters and two grandsons.
+He has been married for 42 years to Becki, a 41-year entrepreneur and had three daughters and two grandsons.
 John is also a long-distance, open water swimmer and auquabike triathlon competitor

 Latest posts by John Hackett (see all)